Starting out in the workplace

 How do I get a tax file number?

 When you start a job, your employer will ask for your tax file number (TFN).
-Without a TFN, you will lose nearly half of your pay to tax.
-Apply for your TFN with the Australian Taxation Office (ATO).
+Without a TFN, your employer will withhold nearly half of your income to pay to the Australian Taxation Office (ATO).
+Apply for your TFN with the ATO.

 What should I do with my pay?